Debiased calibration estimation using generalized entropy in survey sampling: Basic setup

 where

-Note that the GREG estimator in (\ref{greg}) can be expressed as the sum of two terms; the prediction term and the bias correction term.
+Note that the asymptotic expansion $\hat{\theta}_{\rm greg}$ of $\hat{\theta}_{\rm ds}$ is free of the $G(\cdot)$ function and it is expressed as the sum of two terms; the prediction term and the bias correction term.
 The bias correction term is calculated from the sample using the HT estimation of the negative bias of the prediction estimator.
 The bias-corrected prediction estimator is also called a debiased prediction estimator in the causal inference literature \citep{athey2018}.
-The debiasing property comes from the fact that the objective function in (\ref{DS}) is minimized at $\omega_i=d_i$ if the calibration constraints are satisfied under these design weights.
-When the sample size is sufficiently large, by the law of large numbers, the calibration constraints are nearly satisfied with the design weights.
+The debiasing property comes from the fact that the objective function in (\ref{DS}) is minimized at $\omega_i=d_i$ if the calibration constraints are satisfied under these design weights, which is nearly true when the sample size is sufficiently large.
 Thus, the final calibration weights should converge to the design weights as the sample size increases.

-Although the bias correction term has the clear advantage of eliminating bias, it can have the disadvantage of increasing variance because the bias term is estimated by the HT estimation method.
+Although DS and GREG estimators have the advantage of eliminating bias, they may not be efficient because only $\bx$ is used in the prediction term and the regression coefficient $\hat{\bm \beta}$ is free of the $G(\cdot)$ function.

-In the following sections, we propose another approach to the debiased calibration estimator that is often more efficient than the classical calibration estimator that uses (\ref{DS}).
+In the following sections, we propose another approach to the debiased calibration estimator that can be more efficient than the classical calibration estimator that uses (\ref{DS}).
 The basic idea is to incorporate bias correction into the calibration constraint, which will be called a debiasing constraint.
-That is, we can simply use debiasing and benchmarking constraints in the calibration weighting.
-The debiasing constraint is to control the selection bias, while the benchmarking constraint is to control the efficiency.
+The benchmarking constraint targets variance reduction through auxiliary information, while the debiasing constraint addresses selection bias and promotes design consistency.
 The use of a debiasing constraint in calibration weighting is similar in spirit to interval bias calibration (IBC) in prediction estimation \citep{Firth1998}.
 The debiasing constraint in the calibration estimator plays the role of IBC in the prediction estimator.